 Park Butte Lookout

-Overnight Use: First Come, First Serve camping is available.
-This is a very popular destination for camping so expect to share the space with others(or don’t if you’re first).
+- Overnight Use: First-come, first-served camping is available.
+This is a very popular destination for camping, so expect to share the space with others(or don’t if you’re first).

 If you do any hike on this list, make it is Park Butte Lookout.
 Located in the National Forest surrounding Mount Baker, once you break the tree line, you’re surrounded by epic views of the North Cascades.
 The lookout tower is located on the high point of a protruding rock.
 As you hike in the lower basin, the lookout stands prominently in front of you.
 The steep ascent brings you to this epic lookout.
-Since you can stay overnight at this lookout, be aware that is it first-come, first-serve.
-There are surrounding campsites outside of the fire lookout, but many people seak after the opportunity to stay inside this fire lookout.
+Since you can stay overnight at this lookout, be aware that it is first-come, first-served.
+There are surrounding campsites outside the fire lookout, but many people prefer to stay inside it.

 Be kind, be courteous, but overall, enjoy this phenomenal fire lookout trail.